awsdocs/amazon-personalize-developer-guide/doc_source/domain-dsg-recommendations.md

 ## Getting recommendations with a recommender \(AWS SDKs\)<a name="get-domain-rec-sdk"></a>

-The following code shows how to get Amazon Personalize recommendations from your recommender with the AWS SDKs\.
-Change the value of `userId` to a user ID that is in the data that you imported\.
-A list of the top 10 recommended items for the user displays\.
+The following code shows how to get Amazon Personalize recommendations from your recommender\.
+Specify the ID of the user you want to get recommendations for\.
+Amazon Personalize returns the top recommended items for the user\.
 To change the number of recommended items, change the value for `numResults`\.
 The default is 25 items\.
 The maximum is 500 items\.
 If your recommender's use case requires an itemId, replace the `userId` parameter with `itemId` and specify the item ID\.

  If you recorded events for a user before they logged in \(an anonymous user\), you can get recommendations for this user by providing the `sessionId` from those events instead of a `userId`\.
 For more information about recording events for anonymous users, see [Recording events with the PutEvents operation](recording-events.md#event-record-api)\.